yoyololicon/music-demixing-challenge-ismir-2021-entry/README_SUBMISSION.md

 | model 2 | 0.2   | 0.17 | 0.5   | 0.4    |
 | model 3 | 0.6   | 0.73 | 0.5   | 0.4    |

-For spectrogram-based models (model 1 and 2), we use 1 iteration of multichannel wiener filtering before blending.
+For the spectrogram-based models (model 1 and 2), we apply MWF to the outputs with one iteration before the fusion.

 [1] Stöter, Fabian-Robert, et al. "Open-unmix-a reference implementation for
     music source separation."
 Journal of Open Source Software 4.41 (2019): 1667.